PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 The session state will contain a variable named `Response` where the response is being built.
 The variable will contain an object of type
 `Waher.Networking.HTTP.HttpResponse`.
 It can be used to set custom header information, etc.

+### Posted data

+Data posted to a page can be accessed, in decoded form, by accessing the `Posted` variable, defined in the `Waher.Networking.HTTP` module.
+This makes it possible to implement a form into a Markdown page, and process posted information from script embedded in the document itself, or linked to it in the meta-data headers.

 =========================================================================================================================================================